iamenearossi/paperwork/start-here/paperwork-0-welcome.md

 # Paperwork #0 – Welcome
+*A founder’s way of making sense of what doesn’t get seen.*

 Some things don’t end up in a portfolio.
 But they hold everything together.

 That’s where **Paperwork** begins.
-A project born from the need to slow down, observe, and share what usually stays in the background.
+A persoanl project born from the need to slow down, observe, and share what usually stays in the background.

+I’m Enea Rossi — CEO/ Co-Founder at Adoratorio® Studio.
+And over time, I’ve realized that some of the most important things we do
+aren’t things we show.
+They’re choices, tensions, patterns.
+They’re *how we work*.

+---

+**Paperwork** where I write those things down.
-It’s a space for documenting thoughts, questions, and choices —
-not as a showcase, but as a form of clarity.
+It’s a space for documenting thoughts, questions, and choices.
+Not as a showcase, but as a form of clarity.

+This space lives in two places:

 This space lives in two places:
 **On Substack**, for reading.